Arinerron/Game/README.md

 # About Game
 Just some random game without a name I feel like making.
-That's right, in one class ;)
+That's right, in one class file ;)

 # Installing Game
 ```